alcalyn/phax-bundle/Phax/CoreBundle/Resources/doc/index.md

 ## Prerequisites

-This version of the bundle requires Symfony2, and PHP >= 5.4.0
+This version of the bundle requires

+- Symfony2
+- PHP >= 5.4.0
+- jQuery (jQuery.post function)

 ## Installation